aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-chart-to-pdf/_index.md

 }
 ```

-## Error Handling
+### Error Codes

-- **400 Bad Request**: Invalid URL or parameters.
+- **400 Bad Request**: Invalid Apose.Cells Cloud API URI.
-- **401 Unauthorized**: Authentication has failed, or no credentials were provided.
+- **401 Unauthorized**: Invalid access token.
+Or invalid client id and secret.
-- **404 Not Found**: Source file not accessible.
+- **404 Not Found**: The spreadsheet file not accessible.
-- **500 Server Error**: An anomaly occurred while obtaining conversion data from the spreadsheet.
+- **500 Server Error**: The spreadsheet has encountered an anomaly in obtaining calculation data.

-## Usage Scenarios

-## Key Features and Benefits

-- **Cloud-Native Conversion**: Convert local files directly in the cloud, eliminating the need to store them there.
+## Why should you use the Convert Chart to Pdf API?

-- **Reduced Cloud Resource Burden**: No need to upload files to the cloud, saving cloud storage space.
+- No need for cloud storage, reducing the burden on cloud resources.
-- **Simplified Workflow**: Convert local spreadsheets to PDF format directly through cloud services, without intermediate steps.
+- Development can be quickly completed through the existing SDK.

+## How to Use the Convert Chart to Pdf API with SDKs?

-## OpenAPI Specification
+### OpenAPI Specification

 The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/ConversionController/ConvertChartToPdf) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

-## Excel API SDK
+## Use Aspose.Cells Cloud SDKs

-Using an SDK is the best way to speed up development.
-An SDK takes care of low-level details and lets you focus on your project tasks.
-Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.
+Using the SDK is the best way to accelerate development.
+The SDK handles the underlying details, allowing you to simply implement convert spreadsheet/Excel chart to pdf for cells with minimal code.
 The following code examples demonstrate how to make calls to Aspose.Cells web services using various SDKs:

 {{<tabs tabTotal="8" tabID="1" tabName1="C#" tabName2="Java" tabName3="PHP" tabName4="Ruby" tabName5="Node.js" tabName6="Python" tabName7="Perl" tabName8="Go" >}}